Hyena

-Although phylogenetically closer to felines and viverrids, as part of suborder Feliformia, hyenas are behaviourally and morphologically similar to canids in several elements due to convergent evolution: both hyenas and canines are non-arboreal, cursorial hunters that catch prey with their teeth rather than claws.
+Although phylogenetically closer to felines and viverrids, hyenas are behaviourally and morphologically similar to canids in several elements due to convergent evolution: both hyenas and canines are non-arboreal, cursorial hunters that catch prey with their teeth rather than claws.
 Both eat food quickly and may store it, and their calloused feet with large, blunt, nonretractable claws are adapted for running and making sharp turns.
-However, hyenas' grooming, scent marking, defecation habits, mating and parental behavior are consistent with the behavior of other feliforms.
+However, hyenas' grooming, scent marking, defecation habits, mating, and parental behavior are consistent with the behavior of other feliforms.

 Hyenas feature prominently in the folklore and mythology of human cultures that live alongside them.
 Hyenas are commonly viewed as frightening and worthy of contempt.
 In some cultures, hyenas are thought to influence people's spirits, rob graves, and steal livestock and children.
 Other cultures associate them with witchcraft, using their body parts in traditional medicine.

 Evolution

 Origins

 Hyenas originated in the jungles of Miocene Eurasia 22 million years ago, when most early feliform species were still largely arboreal.
 The first ancestral hyenas were likely similar to the modern African civet; one of the earliest hyena species described, Plioviverrops, was a lithe, civet-like animal that inhabited Eurasia 20–22 million years ago, and is identifiable as a hyaenid by the structure of the middle ear and dentition.
-The lineage of Plioviverrops prospered, and gave rise to descendants with longer legs and more pointed jaws, a direction similar to that taken by canids in North America.
+The lineage of Plioviverrops prospered and gave rise to descendants with longer legs and more pointed jaws, a direction similar to that taken by canids in North America.

 Hyenas then diversified into two distinct types: lightly built dog-like hyenas and robust bone-crushing hyenas.
-Although the dog-like hyenas thrived 15 million years ago (with one taxon having colonised North America), they became extinct after a change in climate, along with the arrival of canids into Eurasia.
-Of the dog-like hyena lineage, only the insectivorous aardwolf survived, while the bone-crushing hyenas (including the extant spotted, brown and striped hyenas) became the undisputed top scavengers of Eurasia and Africa.
+Although the dog-like hyenas thrived 15 million years ago (with one taxon having colonised North America), most became extinct after a change in climate, along with the arrival of canids into Eurasia.
+Of the dog-like hyena lineage, only the insectivorous aardwolf survived, while the bone-crushing hyenas (including the extant spotted, brown, and striped hyenas) became the undisputed top scavengers of Eurasia and Africa.